 Let m equal the mass of a particle

-Let d = diameter of the particle, which is equal to the mass of the particle
+Let distance = diameter of the particle, which is equal to the mass of the particle

 That is, the volume of energy of compression is equal to the volume of the sphere created by the particle.
 Energy spreads evenly over three dimensions and reduces with distance in all three dimensions.